snandhitha001-glitch/lloyds-banking-analytics/README.md

 The XGBoost model was further tuned with 300 estimators, learning rate 0.05, max depth 6, and subsampling of 0.8 — balancing model complexity against overfitting risk.
 The lower learning rate paired with more estimators allows the model to correct errors more gradually, producing more stable predictions on unseen data.

 #### Interpretability — SHAP Analysis
-SHAP values were computed for the tuned XGBoost model to explain the directional contribution of each feature at the individual prediction level.
-A summary plot was generated to surface which features drive balance movements upward or downward.
+SHAP values were computed for the tuned XGBoost model to explain the directional contribution of each feature at the individual prediction level — critical in a banking context where regulatory expectations increasingly require models to be interpretable, not just accurate.
-SHAP is particularly important in a banking context — regulatory expectations around model explainability mean that a model producing accurate predictions but offering no interpretable reasoning is difficult to deploy responsibly.
-SHAP bridges that gap, allowing the analytical output to be communicated transparently to both technical teams and business stakeholders.

-#### Forecasting
+#### Time Series Forecasting - ARIMA, SARIMA & ETS
-Final predictions were visualised against actual balances to assess tracking accuracy.
-The high overlap between the predicted and actual series confirms that the model captures the directional trajectory of balance changes effectively, though the density of the prediction line reflects the high volatility inherent in individual transaction-level forecasting.
-Monthly aggregation was then applied to smooth transaction-level noise and produce a 12-month forward-looking balance forecast per account — a more actionable output for product and planning teams than raw per-transaction predictions.
+To extend analysis to a true forward-looking forecast, the balance data was resampled to monthly frequency and tested for stationarity and seasonality before fitting time series models:
+* **Stationarity testing** — ACF and PACF plots generated and an Augmented Dickey-Fuller (ADF) test run to assess whether differencing was required before modelling.
+* **Seasonal decomposition** — trend, seasonality, and residual components isolated to understand the underlying structure of monthly balance behavior before model selection.
+* **ARIMA** — grid search over (p, d, q) parameter combinations using AIC as the selection criterion; the best-fit model produced a flat forecast, confirming ARIMA cannot capture the trend and seasonal variation present in this dataset.
+* **SARIMA** — extended ARIMA with seasonal order parameters, grid-searched across all viable combinations; captured both trend and seasonal components, producing a more realistic forward-looking forecast than ARIMA.
+* **ETS (Holt-Winters Exponential Smoothing)** — fitted with additive trend and seasonality components; produced the best visual fit to observed balance fluctuations, adapting well to recent movements by weighting recent observations more heavily.

+The three-model comparison was deliberate — ARIMA's failure to capture trend and seasonality is an informative result, not just a dead end.
+It confirmed that the balance series has meaningful temporal structure that requires seasonal modelling, and that ETS's adaptive weighting makes it the most suitable approach for a dataset with irregular fluctuations.

+**Final 12-Month Forecast**
+The ETS model was used to generate a 12-month forward-looking balance forecast, visualised against observed historical data.
+The forecast closely tracks the directional trajectory of balance movement, though it smooths out extreme short-term volatility — an expected trade-off when producing monthly-level planning outputs from a transaction-level dataset.

 ### Key Insights
 * **Hierarchical Clustering outperformed all other methods tested**, achieving a Silhouette Score of 0.558 and a Davies-Bouldin Index of 0.509 — confirming that customer behavioral segments in this dataset have a nested, hierarchical structure that K-Means, DBSCAN, and GMM could not capture.
 The algorithm comparison was not just procedural; it revealed something meaningful about the nature of the data.